Use Python for CDR to DICOM Images Conversion

-How to Convert CDR to DICOM Using Java
+How to Convert CDR to DICOM Images and Photos with Python

-Steps to Convert CDR to DICOM via Java
+Steps to Convert CDR to DICOM via Python

 Developers can easily load & convert CDR files to DICOM in just a few lines of code.

 - load CDR file with Image.Load method;

 - create & set the instance of required subclass of ImageOptionsBase (e.g. BmpOptions, PngOptions, etc.);

 - call the Image.Save method;